If you are in New Zealand, please click here.

 Your electronic cruise documents are emailed directly to you or to your travel agent as early as 50 days prior to your sailing.
 We no longer issue paper tickets.
 Your reservation must be finalised and paid in full in order to receive your documentation.

-We will require a deposit to secure your booking within 7 days of making your booking (or full payment if booking within 70 days of departure).
+We will require a deposit to secure your booking within 7 days of making your booking (or full payment if booking within 70 days of departure or 90 days of departure for Holiday, Trans-Pacific and Asia Reposition cruises).
 On some cruises the deposit may be required on the day of booking or within 1-7 days of making the booking.
 After this time if your deposit has not been paid then your booking will be automatically cancelled.

 Deposit amounts vary by cruise duration as follows: